scraed/CharacteristicGuidanceWebUI/README.md

 ## Compatibility and Issues

 ### Using Characteristic Guidance with Dynamical Thresholding
-It's advisable to be cautious when using [Characteristic Guidance](#) and [Dynamical Thresholding](https://github.com/mcmonkeyprojects/sd-dynamic-thresholding) simutaneously.
-These two extensions alter latents in theoretically different ways:
+Combining [Characteristic Guidance](#) and [Dynamical Thresholding](https://github.com/mcmonkeyprojects/sd-dynamic-thresholding) simutaneously won't cause code errors.
+It seems further reduce saturation.
+But please be cautious since these two extensions alter latents in theoretically different ways:

 - **Characteristic Guidance**: Corrects latents at the given CFG scale.
 - **Dynamical Thresholding**: Rescales quantiles of latents to mimic lower CFG scales.

-While combining them won't cause code errors, it may lead to unpredictable outcomes.

 ## Citation
 If you utilize characteristic guidance in your research or projects, please consider citing our paper: